o8t/technical-evaluation-react/README.md

 npx create-react-app my-app --template typescript
 ```

-See the [CRACO Getting Started Guide](https://create-react-app.dev/docs/getting-started) if you want to just use plain Javascript (acceptable, but not ideal) or use `npm` as your package manager.
+See the [Creact React App Getting Started Guide](https://create-react-app.dev/docs/getting-started) if you want to just use plain Javascript (acceptable, but not ideal) or use `npm` as your package manager.

 ### How You Might Spend Your Time